thomasebsmith/finances/README.md

 It is recommended to install and run this library in a virtual environment.
 However, doing so is not required.

-To run an example program that uses this library (and create a corresponding virtual environment):
+To run an example program that uses this library (this will automatically create a virtual environment):
 ```sh
 $ git clone https://github.com/thomasebsmith/finances.git
 $ cd finances